Armenia–Azerbaijan relations: First Nagorno-Karabakh War

-In 1988, the Armenians of Karabakh voted to secede and join Armenia.
-This was met by pogroms (attacks) of Armenians chiefly in three cities of Azerbaijan: Sumgait, Baku, Kirovabad.
-These attacks led to the military conflict that became known as the Nagorno-Karabakh War.
+The Armenians of Nagorno-Karabakh, motivated by fears of cultural and physical erasure under government policies from Azerbaijan, began the 1988 Karabakh movement advocating for reunification (Miatsum) with Armenia.
+In 1988, the Armenians of Nagorno-Karabakh voted to secede and join Armenia.
+This was met with extreme violence from Azerbaijani authorities and civilians in Sumgait, Baku, Kirovabad, escalating tensions and culminating in the First Nagorno-Karabakh War.
+Azerbaijan and Turkey imposed a transportation and economic blockade of Armenia which persists to this day, while Artsakh was also blockaded until 2023.

 The Soviet government in Moscow initially backed Azerbaijan in return for Azerbaijan supporting Mikhail Gorbachev's attempts to keep the Soviet Union together.
 Soviet and Soviet Azerbaijani troops both forcibly uprooted Armenian civilians in part of Nagorno-Karabakh during Operation Ring.
 Following the dissolution of the Soviet Union, the war clearly became an international conflict between sovereign states.